 Exceptional physical strain is put upon Soviet soldiers.
 During his first days in the army a young recruit loses weight; then, despite the revolting food, he begins to put it on, not as fat, but as muscle.
 He starts to walk differently, with his shoulders back, a mischievous twinkle appears in his eye and he begins to acquire self-confidence.
 After six months, he begins to develop considerable aggression, and to dominate the scum.
 In his battles with the latter, he wins not only because of tradition, or the support of his seniors, his NCOs and officers–he is also physically stronger than they are…Within a year he has become a real fighting man.

 To some Westerners, with their refined, delicate sensibilities, all of this may seem brutal and dehumanizing.
 But they would be very wrong.
-Men are not transformed by fighters by benedictions or debates; they must be forged in fire and tempered with hammer and anvil.
+Men are not transformed into fighters by benedictions or debates; they must be forged in fire and tempered with hammer and anvil.
 This is the way it always has been, and the way it must be.
 Suvorov notes that in the Soviet Army of the 1970s and 1980s, most foot soldiers did not know how to read or interpret a map.
 The reason for this was quite simple: it was not necessary.
 The function of the individual infantryman was to keep himself and his weapon in good working order, and be ready to attack in the direction he was told to attack.
 There was no need for him to obsess about map-reading.
 There were plenty of NCOs and officers who could do this when needed.

 Suvorov brings his worldly wisdom to bear when he reminds us: